XZACTA/Dictionary_chatbot/readme.md

-This is coding test for internship of NXZ Group using Line message api , DictionaryApi. create by Teeraphat sirirak
+This is coding test using Line message api , DictionaryApi create by Teeraphat sirirak